-Compensation paid to Mr. Maffie as president and chief executive officer for 1997 consisted of his base salary and performance award under the MIP.
-Mr. Maffie's base salary was set relative to the midpoint level for salaries paid to chief executive officers of comparable companies, taking into consideration the length of service in his current position, and reflects a 5.6% increase in base salary effective July 7, 1997.
-Mr. Maffie's performance award under the MIP totaled \$330,037 and represented the Company's overall performance in relation to established performance goals.
-During the year, the Company's performance exceeded each of the established productivity targets, internal customers to employee ratio, customers to employee ratio in comparison to a peer group of natural gas distribution companies, and customer service satisfaction.
-Mr. Maffie's target performance award for 1997 was set equal to \$427,500 or 90% of his annualized December 31, 1997, salary (not the actual salary shown in the Summary Compensation Table), with the award ranging from 14% to 126% of his base annualized salary.
-Based on the Company's overall 1997 performance in relation to the established goals, Mr. Maffie earned 77.2% of his target award under the MIP, with 40% being paid in cash and 60% in performance shares.
+CEO Compensation.
+Compensation paid to Mr. Maffie, as president and chief executive officer for 1999, consisted of his base salary and performance award under the MIP.
+Mr. Maffie's base salary normally is set relative to the midpoint level for salaries paid to chief executive officers of comparable companies, taking into consideration the length of service in his current position.
+No adjustment was made during 1999 to Mr. Maffie's base salary due to the then pending merger, however, a one-time cash bonus of \$53,575 was paid after year-end to balance the effect of the departure from normal salary practice and the impact such departure had on the MIP award.
+Mr. Maffie's performance award under the MIP totaled \$572,413 and represented the Company's overall performance in relation to established performance goals.
+During the year, the Company's performance, as discussed above, exceeded the targets for each of the financial and performance objectives.
+Mr. Maffie's targeted performance award for 1999 was set equal to \$450,000 or 90% of his salary for 1999, as shown on the Summary Compensation Table, with the award ranging from 14.8% to 140% of his target.
+Based on the Company's overall 1999 performance in relation to the established goals, Mr. Maffie earned 127.2% of his targeted award under the MIP, with 40% being paid in cash and 60% in performance shares.

-Deductibility of Compensation
+Deductibility of Compensation.
 The Company's executive compensation program is being administered to maintain the tax deductibility of all compensation paid to the named executive officers pursuant to Section 162(m) of the Internal Revenue Code (the "Code").
 Section 162(m) of the Code provides that compensation paid to the officers in excess of \$1,000,000 cannot be deducted by the Company for federal income tax purposes unless, in general, such compensation is performance based, is established by an independent committee of directors, is objective, and the plan or agreement providing for such performance-based compensation has been approved in advance by shareholders or is otherwise exempt from such limitation.
-The MIP and Option Plan were designed to satisfy these requirements and management believes that the compensation provided thereunder should be deductible.
-In the future, however, the Company may pay compensation that is non-deductible in limited circumstances if sound management of the Company so requires.
+The Incentive Plans were designed to satisfy these requirements and management believes that the compensation provided under these plans should be deductible.
+In the future, however, the Company may pay compensation that is nondeductible in limited circumstances if sound management of the Company so requires.